-Many of the photographs taken these days are shot with cameras embedded in smartphones, and most of these cameras are around 8 megapixels.
-That’s fine if you’re going to post the images online or print them out at 4 x 6 or 8 x 10 inches, which a standard photo inkjet printer will suffice.
+Many of the photographs taken these days are shot with smartphones, and most of these cameras are between eight to sixteen megapixels, with a few notable exceptions.
+That’s fine if you’re going to post the images online or print them out at 4 × 6 or 8 × 10 inches, which a standard photo inkjet printer will suffice.

 Features and design

-Keep in mind that the Pro-10 is a very high-quality professional photo printer, not a general-purpose inkjet.
+Keep in mind that the Pro-10 is a very high-quality professional photo printer, not a general-purpose inkjet (here’s how to choose the right kind for you).
 Even though Canon supplies the printer with the consumer-friendly My Image Garden, an extensive software suite with creative applications for making cards and banners, that’s kind of like using a Lamborghini for grocery shopping.
 This printer is for putting beautiful photographs and artwork onto paper for displaying.

 Other than its sheer size, there’s nothing unusual about the Pro-10.
 It has very few controls, just a button and a paper feed/resume button below it.
 At the bottom right of the front panel is a USB jack covered by a plug to hide it; this is for use only as a PictBridge port for connecting digital cameras.